 Like its’ sister proceeding for unlawful detainer, a forcible detainer is a summary proceeding and the tenant is afforded the opportunity to file a responsive pleading within five days after being served.
 If the unwelcome relative chooses to file an answer, he or she has limited defenses.

 Once an eviction action has started, the landlord cannot accept a penny more from the tenant because in doing so, the tenancy has begun anew and the landlord forfeits his or her rights to pursue the unlawful detainer.
 For more surefire ways to lose your case, consult our earlier article.

 Try to work it out?

-In the end, paying a relative to leave and helping them get on their feet might be faster and less expensive than trying to evict them.
+In the end, paying a relative to leave and helping them get onto their feet might be faster and less expensive than trying to evict them.
 Eviction can be costly, especially if it goes to trial.
-Family counseling sessions to foster a more harmonious relationship may have its merits and may even be more economical than a protracted battle in court.
+Family counseling sessions to foster a more harmonious relationship might have their merit and may even be more economical than a protracted battle in court.

 Informed advice removed from the emotional fray